 Using the special round-nose pliers, remove stop ring (2).

 Pull out the pumping element (3) complete with rebound spring and valve.

-Remove bushing (4), the preload tube (9) and rebound spring (7) from the pumping element.
+Remove the complete valve group (4) from the pumping element.
+Remove the preload tube (9).
+Remove the rebound spring (7).